Camilla Erculiani

-Camilla Erculiani (also known as Camilla Herculiana, died post-1584) was an Italian apothecary, writer, natural philosopher, and a women's advocate during the early modern period.
+Camilla Erculiani (also known as Camilla Herculiana, died after 1584) was an Italian apothecary, writer, natural philosopher, and a women's advocate during the early modern period.
 This "self-described pharmacist" published a book, in the form of letter-essays, about her views on topics of science and natural philosophy.
 Erculiani's Lettre di philosophia naturale or Letters on Natural Philosophy was published in 1584.
 Due to some of the unconventional theories presented in her work, she was put on trial by the Roman Inquisition on charges of suspected heresy- for the "blurring of boundaries between natural philosophy and theology."
 Although the trial records are lost, it is speculated that Erculiani was likely pardoned.

 Life

 Many of the specifics of Camilla Erculiani's personal life are unknown.
 This female apothecary resided in Padua, Italy, a province of Veneto; a community that was particularly active in medical and scientific pursuits in the early modern era.
 In fact, Galileo taught at the University of Padua during this time.
 Moreover, Padua, Italy, was one of the first locations that could boast a botanical garden in 1545.

 Camilla was the daughter of spice merchant Andrea Greghetti, a "fairly wealthy" man in society that owned multiple plots of land and houses.
 In addition, Camilla was herself one of six children.
 She had two brothers that went by the names Andrea and Giorgio, and three sisters that went by the names Isabella, Lucrezia, and Pulisena.
 Camilla was twice married and a mother of six children.
 Her first husband, Aloviso Stella, was the owner of an apothecary's shop called the Tre Stelle, which was located in the town of Sant'Andrea in Padua.
 Together, the couple had "at least one child, a son named Melchioree or Marchioro".
 Camilla remarried after his death, which occurred between 1569 and 1571.
 Her second husband, Giacomo Erculiani, was also an apothecary.
 He inherited the role of proprietor at the Tre Stelle.
 Camilla and Giacomo ended up having five children together.
 The details and date of her death remain a mystery, yet it is likely that she died post-1584.